 Pop is suffering from the same malady as the art world, which is stuck on the tired old rubric that shock automatically confers value.
 But those once powerful avant-garde gestures have lost their relevance in our diffuse and technology-saturated era, when there is no longer an ossified high-culture establishment to rebel against.
 On the contrary, the fine arts are alarmingly distant or marginal to most young people today.

 That may be true, about fine arts, that is.
 But I can hear the vast hordes retorting "Who cares?"
 I can hear the up-to-the-second figure - 7,804,894 - tattooing this on their collective forehead "It's viral, sweetheart!"
 Virality doesn't discriminate between extraordinarily good and extraordinarily bad, just as long as it's extraordinary.
+Sadly, whether we like it or not - and it's clearly not, for a greater number - Miley Cyrus' nasty effort was extraordinary.

 What I see is geometry and trigonometry, as if to deconstruct the essence of who, or what, we are, and thereby glimpse the equations and graphs that are that essence.